 "TITAN" is the revival of titanium poles, which had disappeared from the industry in recent years!
 It was released last year in 2023-2024, and is a much-anticipated product.
 The carbon and aluminum "NOT-B" and "FAT" series have been popular models since the brand was founded.
 Check out the features of each product here

-Of these five models, four - "TITAN," "FAT-blast," "FAT-slim," and "CHILL" - can be hand-bent.
-What's more, hand-bending is a custom order.
-You might be wondering, "What's custom?"
-It's the degree of bending of the shaft.
-In other words, "where and how to bend, and what kind of curve will the shaft have?"
-This means that users can design the degree of bending of the pole to their own liking.
+Of these five models, four—"TITAN," "FAT-blast," "FAT-slim," and "CHILL"—support "hand-bending."
+Furthermore, hand-bending is a custom order service.
+You might be wondering, "What's customizable?"
+It's the "degree of bending of the shaft."
+In other words, "which part to bend and how to bend it, and what kind of curve the shaft will have."
+Users can design the degree of bending of the pole to their own liking.

-By the way, it looks like this.
-We can also accommodate requests for subtle bending degrees.
-It's difficult to express in words, so we often receive orders by drawing a picture and saying, "Please bend it like this."
+For example, it looks like this.
+Even requests for subtle bends can be accommodated.
+Since it's difficult to express in words, we often receive orders with drawings saying, "Please bend it to look something like this."

 This is amazing!
 You can create a pole with the streamlined shape of your dreams, which is one of a kind in the world.
 You can also choose the color of the powder basket, the type of strap (genuine leather/nylon), and the color